powergama/powergama/userguide/input_data.md

 Branches have from and to references that must match a node identifier in the list of nodes.
-Impedance should be given as per unit system with the the base power being the global one (powergama.constants.baseS)
+Impedance should be given as per unit system with the base power being the global one (powergama.constants.baseS).

   column key     | description      |  type  |  units
   ---------------|------------------|--------|-------